 Students are expected to notify the instructor prior to any absence.
-The seminar meets for five classes in the fall semester for 2.75 hours each class.
+The seminar meets for four classes in the summer semester for 3 hours each class.

 B. Participation: (15% of total grade- based on class participation in discussions and participation in role-plays, class exercises, and client simulations) As an experiential learning based course students are expected to work hard during class by thoughtfully contributing to class discussions, fully participating in role-play and group exercises, responding to the instructor's and classmates' questions, and asking questions in return of classmates and the instructor.